atef550/EMG-classifier-myo-armband/README.md

-# EMG-classifier-myo-armband-
+# EMG-classifier-myo-armband
-Keras ANN model for classifing EMG signal using MYO armband
+Keras ANN model for classifing EMG signal using MYO armband with 96% val accuracy.

 It classifies 5 gestures for right hand : Closed grip , Pointing , Holding a pen , Carrying a bag , Rested